aquasecurity/tracee/docs/docs/traceectl/usage.md

 - Check Version: traceectl version

-For more info about the TraceeCtl command please refer to the appoint command documentation
+For more info about the traceectl command please refer to the appoint command documentation

 ## Flags